vb-consulting/Norm.net/README.md

 ### `Lightweight`

-- Only two main extensions - [`Execute`](https://github.com/vb-consulting/Norm.net/wiki/2.-Execute-extension) and
+- Only three main extensions - [`Execute`](https://github.com/vb-consulting/Norm.net/wiki/2.1.-Execute(command,-params)-connection-extension),
-[`Read`](https://github.com/vb-consulting/Norm.net/wiki/3.-Single-extension).
+[`Read`](https://github.com/vb-consulting/Norm.net/wiki/2.2.-Read(command,-params)-connection-extensions) and [Multiple](https://github.com/vb-consulting/Norm.net/wiki/2.3.-Multiple(command,-params)-connection-extension).
 That's all it takes.
 There is no learning curve at all.

 - No need for extra configuration or any special attributes.